opensyria/blockchain/docs/audits/MODULE_B2_STORAGE.md

 | **Column Families** | ❌ None | ❌ No | ⚠️ Some | ✅ Full |
 | **Snapshots** | ❌ None | ✅ Yes | ✅ Yes | ✅ Yes |

-**Gap:** Open Syria missing ALL advanced storage features that production blockchains have.
+**Gap:** OpenSyria missing ALL advanced storage features that production blockchains have.

 ---